ad-freiburg/ad-blog/content/post/qlever-string-functions/index.md

 image: "img/title_img.png"
 ---

-The current string function implementation in the SPARQL engine QLever incorrectly discards datatype and language tags.
-In this project, we improved QLever’s compliance with the SPARQL specification by handling language tags and datatypes in string expressions such as SUBSTR, UCASE, STRAFTER or CONCAT.
+In this project, we improved the handling of language tags and datatypes in string expressions such as `SUBSTR`, `UCASE`, `STRAFTER`, and `CONCAT` in the SPARQL engine QLever, making it more compliant with the SPARQL specification.
+Prior to this project, QLever dropped all language tags and datatypes when literals were processed in string expressions.

 ## Table of Contents
 - [Introduction](#introduction)